fbedussi/pureact/README.md

 }
 ```

+<a id="lifecycle"></a>
+## Lifecycle Methods

+Besides the standard custom elements [lifecycle methods](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#Using_the_lifecycle_callbacks), RWC adds:
+- `propertyChangedCallback` is the same as `attributeChangedCallback` but with parameters converted from strings
+- `componentWillUpdate` is called before rendering the component
+- `componentDidUpdate` is called after the component has been rendered

 ## Functional Stateless Component

 Functional stateless components are just regular functions that take props and return an HTML string: